Descanonge/filefinder/README.md

 </div>

-FileFinder allows to specify the structure of filenames and using that, to find files matching this structure, select only a subset of thoses files according to parameters values, retrieve parameters values from found filenames, or to generate a filename according to a set of parameters values.
+FileFinder allows to specify the structure of filenames with a simple syntax.

-The structure of the filename is specified with a single string.
-The parts of the structure varying from file to file can be indicated with format strings, or regular expressions, with some of those pre-defined (mainly for dates).
+Parts of the file structure varying from file to file can be indicated with format strings or regular expressions, with some of those pre-defined (mainly for dates).
+Once setup, it can:

+- Find corresponding files in a directory
+- Parse information from the filenames
+- Select only filenames with specific values
+- Generate filenames

-The package also allows to interface easily with `xarray.open_mfdataset`.
+The package also interface easily with `xarray.open_mfdataset`.

 # Quick examples